South Carolina Car Shipping: 2026 Costs & Routes

 Booking in advance

-Book your shipment ahead of time to lock in better rates.
-Last-minute bookings limit carrier options and typically cost more.
-Planning ahead gives you better pricing and more carrier choices.
+Book your shipment well in advance to lock in better rates.
+Last-minute bookings cost more because carriers have less time to plan efficient routes.
+Planning ahead gives you pricing power and peace of mind.

 6